 See national office listing in Virginia for more information.

 Emergency Management Specialist

-Project/Focus: Repair/Rebuild homes.
-Roofing in Washington county is pertinent.
-Gutting homes, replacing insulation, sheet rock repair and painting, flooring and other interior work also needed.
+Work Needed: Repair/Rebuild homes, including replacement of insulation, sheet rock repair and painting flooring and other interior work.

 Time: November 3, 2013 through March 2014